Immune System Supporters: Are They Real?

 No one single food or food component has been found to affect the system as a whole.

 Therefore, the current recommendations for immune health are the same as current overall health guidelines.
-An article from Harvard Health Publications provides an excellent overview about what is currently known about the link between immunity and lifestyle factors.
+An article from Harvard Health Publications provides an excellent overview of what is currently known about the link between immunity and lifestyle factors.

 What Does the Research Say?